dustinpfister/blog_posts/_posts/threejs-buffer-geometry-set-from-points.md

 ### Source code in also up on Github

-I have the source code examples that i am writing about here also up on Github in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-set-from-points).
+I have the source code examples that I am writing about here also up on Github in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-set-from-points).

 ### Version Numbers matter